gobabygocarswithjoysticks/gbg-pcb-2/README.md

 [![Process KiCad](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml/badge.svg)](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml)

-questions? post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting) or email gobabygocarswithjoysticks@gmail.com
+## questions? post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting) or email gobabygocarswithjoysticks@gmail.com

 ## Want one?
 1. Feel free to use or modify this design and make your own boards.
-2. Email gobabygocarswithjoysticks@gmail.com, I might have assembled boards to sell or donate to you.
-The components cost approximately $50.
+2. Email gobabygocarswithjoysticks@gmail.com.
+I might have assembled boards to sell or donate to you.
+The components cost approximately $50 but it depends on quantity and shipping.

 # [instructions for using this PCB to modify a car](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/instructions)
 These instructions aren't for any specific model of car.